The Seven Biggest Lies Theranos Told

 Holmes didn’t correct them.
 In fact, according to the SEC, she showed off some of the articles to potential investors.

 But one reporter wasn’t fooled.
-John Carreyrou of The Wall Street Journal was the first to question Theranos’ claims in an October 2015 investigation, the first of several stories that led to the company’s collapse.
+John Carreyrou of the Wall Street Journal was the first to question Theranos’s claims in an October 2015 investigation, the first of several stories that led to the company’s collapse.

 If Theranos gets sold or liquidated, Holmes wouldn’t profit from her equity until over $750 million is returned to investors and other shareholders, according to the SEC.

-“Investors are entitled to nothing less than complete truth and candor from companies and their executives,” said Steven Peikin, co-director of the SEC’s Enforcement Division, in a statement.
+“Investors are entitled to nothing less than complete truth and candor from companies and their executives,” said Steven Peikin, codirector of the SEC’s Enforcement Division, in a statement.
 The charges “make clear that there is no exemption from the anti-fraud provisions of the federal securities laws simply because a company is non-public, development-stage, or the subject of exuberant media attention.”

-Stephanie Lee is a science reporter for BuzzFeed News and is based in San Francisco.
+Stephanie M. Lee is a science reporter for BuzzFeed News and is based in San Francisco.

 Contact Stephanie M. Lee at stephanie.lee@buzzfeed.com.